Smart thermostat: Third-party studies

 Since the release of smart thermostats, a number of third party studies have been conducted to determine if smart thermostats actually save energy and how they compare to manual and programmable thermostats with regards to savings.
 One study conducted an experiment in which 300 standard programmable thermostats were placed in homes and 300 Nest smart thermostats were placed in other homes.
-It is important to note that the homeowners involved in this study received proper training on how to properly use all of the thermostat functions.
+The homeowners involved in this study received proper training on how to properly use all of the thermostat functions.
 This effectively eliminated the issues regarding human error with programmable thermostats.
 All homes were located within one region of Indiana and had previously undergone home energy assessment.
 After 1 year of observation, the study concluded that Nest users reduced their heating gas consumption by 12.5% while users of a standard programmable thermostat reduced consumption by 5%.
 Additionally, it was concluded that Nest and standard programmable thermostat users reduced their cooling electric consumption by 13.9% and 13.1%, respectively.
 The major factors that allowed Nest to reduce consumption more than other thermostats was its ability to further reduce human error and set more efficient temperatures.
 The Nest thermostat used sensors and Wi-Fi connectivity to adjust the temperature on its own and provide more savings.
 This study helps to suggest that smart thermostats are in fact successful in reducing energy consumption.